iainrose/dotnetsample/README.md

 This repository contains code to test Snyk vulnerability detection.

-## It is NOT safe to execute and contains deliberate vulnerabilities!
+## It is NOT safe to execute and contains deliberate vulnerabilities!# dotnetsample